Caballesjason/my-git-cheatsheet/README.md

 To fork a repository, you need to go to your hosting service to fork it.
 Remember, forking isn't a git command, its a feature that can be done in a hosting service like github.

+## Contributing to Projects
+### CONTRIBUTING.md
+When you want to contribute to project that many developers are working on, you should look at the `CONTRIBUTING.md`.

+`CONTRIBUTING.md` lists out the information you should follow when contributing to the project.
+You should look at it before you ever start contributing since it explains how your code should be formatted and the steps you should go about to contribute.

+### Github Issues
+Github has a web interface for issues which are used by developers to help track active bugs, and features/tasks to be implemented.
+These issues are typically managed by maintainers of the project, and you can ask them questions using the issue interface.

+Each issue can:

+- Have a label or multiple labels applied to it
+- Can be assigned to an individual
+- Can be assigned a milestone (for example the issue will be resolved by the next major release)
+- Can have comments to create a discussion thread
+- Can have developers subscribe to it so that they can be notifed of issues being updated

+### Topic Branches
+Topic branches host commits for just a single concept or single area of change.

+For example if there is a problem with the login form for logging into the website, then a branch name to address this specific issue could be called:

+- `login`
+- `login-bug`
+- `signup-bug`
+- `login-form-bug`

+### Pull Requests
+Before diving into pull requests (PRs), we need to know how to sync new changes in our forked remote repository and recieve updates from original source repository.

+__Pull Requests__
+A pull request is a request to the original or source repository's maintainer to include changes in their project that you made in your fork of their project.
+You are requesting that they pull in changes you've made.

+Heres a high level overview of how pull requests work.
+[Click here](https://www.youtube.com/watch?v=twLr9ndsf90&t=84s)

+To commit a pull request you must

+1. Fork the repository
+2. Make changes
+   1. Possibly create a branch for your changes if needed
+3. Make commits and push to your forked repository
+4. On github select "Make a pull request"
+5. Choose which branches you want to compare in the pull request
+6. Add a message and submit the pull request

+Pull Requests can only be approved and merged by the repository's owner.